Scientific Review Policy

 - Scientific reviewers must be independent of the proposed study (i.e., not a member of the study team).

-- The Scientific Review Form will be used to summarize and document the scientific review for IRB applications.
-The Form must identify (by name) the individual scientific reviewer(s).
+- A scientific review form, created by the review committee, will be used to summarize and document the scientific review for IRB applications.
+The form must identify (by name) the individual scientific reviewer(s).

 There are exceptions to the policy that will streamline IRB reviews.
 The scientific merit reviews should be commensurate with the complexity of the study.